abu-hiba/dsa.cpp/README.md

 here to try and progress my C++ skills.

 In the `/exercises` directory I've written my solutions to the coding exercises from the book.
 Each sub-directory contains one solution and a README that contains the question.
+For any exercises that ask you to modify some given code, I have converted that code to C++ and included it in the README.

 ### Build and run each example/solution